Unite to legislate against hate crime

 - Give or send our Love Not Hate Brochure to your contacts.
 Display it in your office, school, place of worship etc. You can order more leaflets from us!

 If you would like to organise a local #LoveNotHate campaign event you can order brochures and badges from our office by emailing email@example.com.

 Action Against racism Group

-Love Not Hate campaign for hate crime legislation has been started by INAR in 2015 and was initially led by Action Against Racism, a group of people from diverse Minority Ethnic backgrounds who are committed to justice, equality and an Ireland where there is no place for racism and hate have no place in Ireland.
+Love Not Hate campaign for hate crime legislation has been started by INAR in 2015 and was initially led by Action Against Racism, a group of people from diverse Minority Ethnic backgrounds who are committed to justice, equality and an Ireland where there is no place for racism and hate.
 They were working with INAR and its allies to fight racism, and to campaign for the introduction of hate crime legislation, within the broader context of a renewed National Action Plan Against Racism.